 Jane Fuller is a Fellow of the CFA Society of the UK and serves on its Financial Reporting and Analysis Committee.
 She is co-director of the Centre for the Study of Financial Innovation, an independent think-tank in financial services, and her most recent report, 'A Level Playing Field for Investment Research?' was published in October 2017.
 Jane is a former Financial Editor and Lex writer at the Financial Times, where she spent 19 years.
 She left in 2005 to found a consultancy, Fuller Analysis, where her advisory work focuses on savings and investment - including the online investment manage, Nutmeg - and accounting and corporate governance.
 Jane also works as consulting partner at the strategic communications consultancy, Vico Partners.
 She continues to train FT journalists and is a columnist with Accounting & Business, the ACCA magazine.

 Kari is a senior Audit Partner with Deloitte, focused to serving clients in the FTSE 100.

 A chartered accountant and a partner since 1997, Kari has extensive experience in audit, regulation, governance advisory and risk consulting.
-He is presently the senior statutory auditor for Anglo American PLC, Severn Trent PLC and the European Bank for Reconstruction and Development, having served RBS in that role between 2010 and 2014.
+He is presently the senior statutory auditor for Anglo American PLC and Severn Trent PLC, having servied RBS in that role between 2010 and 2014.

 From 2004-2006 Kari was Director, Finance Strategy & Risk at the UK FSA, responsible for finance and risk management, strategic planning, policy impact assessment and international co-ordination.
 He was also Sector Leader at the FSA for Accountancy and Auditing, in which role he chaired the Audit Quality Forum working group that produced the publication “Fundamentals – Audit Purpose”.